TO THE MEMBERS OF KAARYA FACILITIES AND SERVICES LIMITED Report on the AuditedFinancial Statements. Opinion

 |Goods and Service Tax ||25151082/- |

 Basis for Opinion

 We conducted our audit of the audited financial statements in accordance with theStandards on Auditing specified under section 143(10) of the Act (SAs).
-Ourresponsibilities under those Standards are further described in the Auditor'sResponsibilities for the Audit of the Audited Financial Statements section of our report.We are independent of the Company in accordance with the Code of Ethics issued by theInstitute of Chartered Accountants of India (ICAI) together with the independencerequirements that are relevant to our audit of the audited financial statements under theprovisions of the Act and the Rules made there under and we have fulfilled our otherethical responsibilities in accordance with these requirements and the ICAI's Code ofEthics.
+Ourresponsibilities under those Standards are further described in the Auditor'sResponsibilities for the Audit of the Audited Financial Statements section of our report.We are independent of the Company in accordance with the Code of Ethics issued by theInstitute of Chartered Accountants of India (ICAI) together with the independencerequirements that are relevant to our audit of the audited financial statements under theprovisions of the Act and the Rules made thereunder and we have fulfilled our otherethical responsibilities in accordance with these requirements and the ICAI's Code ofEthics.
 We believe that the audit evidence we have obtained is sufficient and appropriateto provide a basis for our audit opinion on the audited financial statements

 Key Audit Matters

 Key audit matters are those matters that in our professional judgment were of mostsignificance in our audit of the audited financial statements of the current period.
 Thesematters were addressed in the context of our audit of the audited financial statements asa whole and in forming our opinion thereon and we do not provide a separate opinion onthese matters.
 In addition to the matter described in the Basis for Opinion section wehave determined the matters described below to be the key audit matters to be communicatedin our report.

 |Sr. No. ||Key Audit Matter Auditor's ||Response |

 |1 approach contracts. ||Sales Contracts - Accuracy of revenues and Audit Procedures Our audit was a combination of test of internal controls and substantive procedures which included the following:- ||Principal onerous obligations in respect of fixed price |